mcdu/btree/README.md

 Btree
 -----

-You will implement the Btree class described in btree.h, btree.cc and the handout.
-Once this is implemented, the btree_* tools and sim will be functional.

 The btree_* tools allow you to manipulate the btree stored on the virtual disk.
 Each tool does exactly one operation.
 The btree state persists (in the disk files) from operation to operation.